Conditional Predictive Inference for Missing Outcomes: Main results

 \end{definition}

 This guarantee depends on the partition $\mathcal{B}$, and we will later specify the form we use in our results.
-The discretized feature-conditional guarantee~\eqref{psmcc} can be considered a surrogate for the original feature-conditional guarantee~\eqref{eqn:in_exp_guarantee_X_conditional}, in the sense that the discretized features $B_{1:n}$ contain partial information about the true feature $X_{1:n}$.
-We will also consider procedures where the prediction set for $Y_i$ depends not only on the value of $X_i$, but also on the index $i$.
-In such cases, $\ch = \C(\D)$ is understood as a bivariate function, where the prediction set for $Y_i$ is given by $\ch(X_i,i)$.
-We apply the same definition to this type of $\mathcal{C}$, with a notion of coverage rate equal to $\frac{1}{N^{(0)}}\sum_{i \in I_{A=0}} \One{Y_i \in \widehat{C}(X_i,i)}.$
+The discretized feature-conditional guarantee~\eqref{psmcc} can be considered a surrogate for the original feature-conditional guarantee~\eqref{eqn:in_exp_guarantee_X_conditional}, in the sense that the discretized features $(B_{n+j})_{j \in [m]}$ contain partial information about the true features $(X_{n+j})_{j \in [m]}$.
+In the experiments, we will show that controlling the bin-conditional coverage indeed leads to control of the feature-conditional coverage in most cases.